The Colored American Magazine: History

-Other contributors to The Colored American Magazine included Cyrus Field Adams, William Stanley Braithwaite, James D. Corrothers, W. E. B. Du Bois, Paul Laurence Dunbar, T. Thomas Fortune, William Lloyd Garrison, Angelina Grimké, Charles Winslow Hall, Fred R. Moore, Maitland Leroy Osborne, J. Alexandre Skeete, Albreta (Alberta) Moore Smith, Moorfield Storey, Booker T. Washington, and Ella Wheeler Wilcox.
+Other contributors to The Colored American Magazine included Cyrus Field Adams, William Stanley Braithwaite, James D. Corrothers, W. E. B. Du Bois, Paul Laurence Dunbar, T. Thomas Fortune, William Lloyd Garrison, Angelina Grimké, Charles Winslow Hall, Fred R. Moore, Maitland Leroy Osborne, J. Alexandre Skeete, Albreta (Alberta) Moore Smith, Moorfield Storey, Marie Louise Burgess-Ware, Booker T. Washington, Gertrude Dorsey Brown and Ella Wheeler Wilcox.
 Hopkins became the women's section editor in 1901 and literary editor in May 1903.
 Braithwaite recalled that Hopkins introduced paying writers for their stories and poems to attract better writers.

 In 1903, John Christian Freund became an outside investor in the magazine.
 London-born and Oxford-educated, Freund, was the co-founder and editor of two magazines in New York City, The Music Trades and Musical America.
 At the time, his investment in the magazine was crucial.
 As a White man, Freund preferred Booker T. Washington's "racially conciliatory rhetoric" and pressured Hopkins to move away from what he considered to be a "militant political stance".
-Hopkins did not comply, refusing the change the magazine to please its backers.
+Hopkins did not comply, refusing to change the magazine to please its backers.

 On May 15, 1903, William H. Dupree, Jesse W. Watkins, and William O. West purchased the magazine from The Colored Co-Operative Publishing Company and renamed the holding company The Colored American Publishing Company.
 Dupree was a member of the National Negro Business League and became a major investor.
 They aimed to financially redeem the magazine and secure its location in Boston with Pauline Hopkins as editor.
 This put Hopkins at the center of a national debate about racial activism and the women's movement.
 Hopkins called attention to social injustice by detailing rapes, lynchings, and Northern job discrimination.

 In later April 1904, Fred R. Moore bought The Colored American Publishing Company and magazine, becoming general manager and editor.
 Moore was the recording secretary of the National Negro Business League, an organization financed and supported by Booker T. Washington.
 However, the extent of Washington's involvement in the transaction is unknown; he denied rumors in 1903 saying that he had invested a significant sum in an African American magazine.
 Later, Washington did admit to owning stock in the magazine; it was also revealed that he invested $3,000 in the company in 1904.
 Braithwaite, who was there are the time, wrote that Moore was under the control of Washington.